OneDodge/financial-product-recommendation-system/README.md

 ```
 ## Data Visualisation Configuration
 Before you begin, please update the data visualisaton configuration (./visualisation.html)
+If you are using default endpoint then you do not need to update this config
 ```
 line 47: url = "http://localhost:5000/recommendation/data"
 ```